 Marshal Marsh was born and raised in Greenville, Alabama.
 He was educated in the Butler County, Alabama schools and was recognized as an outstanding athlete in four sports throughout his high school years.
 Following his graduation from Greenville High School in 1984, he attended Alabama State University on an athletic scholarship.
 In 1985, he enlisted in the United States Army where he worked in field artillery and as a military police officer.

-In January 2017, he joined the Alabama appellate courts as a Deputy Marshal where he was promoted to Chief Deputy Marshal and served in that position until his appointment as Marshal.
+In January 2017, he joined the Alabama appellate courts as Deputy Marshal where he was promoted to Chief Deputy Marshal and served in that position until his appointment as Marshal.

 Marshal Marsh and his wife, Jennifer, reside in Deatsville, Alabama.
 They are active members of their church, Big Union Christian Church in Lowndes County.